 In this article, we will show you how to create an SSRS Report using Stored Procedure with an example.
 It’s one of the frequently asked questions by SSRS followers.
-To demonstrate the same, we are going to create a Stored procedure on the Adventure Works DW database.
+To demonstrate the same, we will create a Stored procedure on the Adventure Works DW database.

 The below screenshot shows the data that we are going to use in this SSRS stored procedure: